 Encompasses a wide variety of topics at the individual, group, and organizational levels of analysis.
 Current faculty research interests include but are not limited to:

-- individual and group responses to ethical dilemmas in organizations
+- ethical decision making, ethical dilemmas in organizations

 - cultures in organizations and work/family issues

 - organizational adaptability and learning

 Broadly speaking, strategy research focuses primarily on firm conduct and firm performance.
 It comprises both theories explaining reasons that some firms achieve sustainable superior performance and theories that focus on firm boundaries and firm growth. .
 Major areas of faculty research currently include:

 - corporate strategy, mergers, acquisitions, and alliances

 - technology strategy and innovation